Max-Edelson/Bullet-Journal/admin/meetings/06-07-2021_project_meeting_8.md

 ## Agenda:
 1. SPA's may need to be updated to reflect our decisions
-2. Ask Joshua about Rapid Log code placement
-3. Demos
+2. Demos
-4. Connect Site
+3. Connect Site

 ## Notes from discussion:
 - Will make a SPA